 Maximize credit card points earned through everyday spending

 Usually, the most advantageous credit cards come with hefty annual fees.
 In exchange for paying the annual fee, the cardholders can receive category spending bonuses, such as 2x points on travel or dining.
 But what about non travel or dining purchase?
-There’s an easy answer: the Chase Freedom Unlimited card earns 1.5x points on ALL spending, making it ultimate everyday spending card.
+There’s an easy answer: the Chase Freedom Unlimited card earns at least 1.5x points on ALL spending, making it ultimate everyday spending card.
 We think this is one of the best if not the best card if you don’t want to have a card with an annual fee as you don’t have to worry about bonus travel categories that are hard to hit right now, you simply get a 1.5x multiplier on all spend.

 Chase Freedom Unlimited Sign-up Bonus